eliazzo/Soon_/README.md

 ### Process

 #### Mobile-first
 The Figma demonstration shows a desktop view of the website page.
-However, given that most real life scenarios use a mobile-first approach I opted for this approach.
+However, given that most real life scenarios use a mobile-first approach I opted to follow this method.

 #### Alert notice

 The Alert functions are designed to guide the user through the page.
-For example, when you have opted to add the maximum number of items to the bag, it will guide you to the 'Add to basket' button.
+For example, when you have opted to add the maximum number of items to the bag, it will guide you to the 'Add to basket' button through a brief change of the CSS properties.

 *This is not a feature I would include in a real-life scenario but was intended to clarify the user flow for the purpose of this exercise!*

 #### Sliding basket

 The challenge instructions clearly stated that we do not attempt to complete all the user flows.
-However, after looking at the [Mackintosh wesbite](https://www.mackintosh.com/ad/shopping/dalton-beige-wool-cashmere-pea-coat-gm-1075f-16713341?StoreId=10658) I was interested in the sliding basket and keen to integrate this into my project.
+However, after looking at the [Mackintosh wesbite](https://www.mackintosh.com/ad/shopping/drumming-orange-dry-waxed-cotton-hooded-jacket-gmm-200-15481794) I was interested in the sliding basket and keen to integrate this into my project.

 Users can:
 - Click the basket icon to slide the 'curtain' basket into view